jm-trd-ms/edge-developer/microsoft-edge/webdriver-chromium.md

 <a id="customizing-microsoft-edge-driver-services-code"></a>

 When using JavaScript, create and configure a `Service` with the `ServiceBuilder` class.
-You may optionally pass the `Service` object to the `Driver` object which starts and stops the service for you.
+You may optionally pass the `Service` object to the `Driver` object that starts and stops the service for you.
 To configure the `Service`, run additional methods in the `ServiceBuilder` class before using the `build()` method.
 Then pass the `service` as a parameter in the `Driver.createSession()` method.

 ```javascript